namanxajmera/website-builder/README.md

 - If you see errors about missing modules, run `pip install -r requirements.txt` in your virtual environment.
 - If Selenium fails, ensure ChromeDriver is installed and matches your Chrome version.
 - If Gemini API fails, check your API key in `.env.local`.
+- If you hit the Gemini context window limit, consider trimming or chunking your input.

 ---